frankluongo/sooks-sandwich-shop/README.md

 # Sooks Sandwich Shop

 This is a side project for me to get some practice in building Rails Applications.
 The end result will be a Rails Web App for a fake sandwich eCommerce shop that allows users to order sandwiches and for admins and employees to manage those orders.
-The prompt for this project comes from [Fake Clients](https://fakeclients.com)
+The prompt for this project comes from [Fake Clients](https://fakeclients.com).

+Inspiration and help with the initial skeleton of this application comes from [this article on building an eCommerce Platform](https://web-crunch.com/ruby-on-rails-ecommerce-music-shop/).

 Prompt: